Tigase Cluster Presence Issue

 Cold you verify that feature is turned off and/or try to reproduce the issue with above settings to rule out that it's related to this mechanism?

-Added by John Catron almost 5 years ago
+Added by John Catron about 5 years ago

 You were correct in your assumption that the skip-online code had nothing to do with this my apologies it just seemed only logical conclusion giving data I had at the time.